aws-samples/config-resource-compliance-dashboard/README.md

    - Accept the default values of the four tags.
    - For each Athena view, choose `yes` to delete the dataset.

+### Installation on Log Archive or standalone account
+1. Log into the AWS Console of the account where you have deployed the dashboard resources with CloudFormation.
+This is the AWS account ID that you specified both in the `Log Archive account ID` and the `Dashboard account ID` parameters of the CloudFormation template.
+1. Open the S3 console and empty the Amazon S3 bucket hosting the Athena Query results.
+Its name is on the output of the CloudFormation stack.
-1. On the same account, open CloudFormation and delete the template that installed the resources for the dashboard (make sure to empty the Amazon S3 bucket hosting the Athena Query results first).
+1. On the same account, open CloudFormation and delete the stack that installed the data pipeline resources for the dashboard.
 1. Revert any manual change done on this account during setup.

-If you deployed the dashboard on a standalone AWS account or in the Log Archive account you have completed.
-If you installed the dashboard in a dedicated Dashboard account, you now need to:
+### Installation on dedicated Dashboard account

 1. Log into the AWS Console of the Log Archive account.
 This is the AWS account ID that you specified in the `Log Archive account ID` parameter of the CloudFormation template.
-1. Open CloudFormation and delete the template that installed the resources for the dashboard.
+1. Open CloudFormation and delete the stack that installed the resources for the dashboard.
 Be sure you are in the correct region.
+1. Revert any manual change done on this account during setup.

+1. Log into the AWS Console of the account where you have deployed the dashboard resources with CloudFormation.
+This is the AWS account ID that you specified in the `Dashboard account ID` parameter of the CloudFormation template.
+1. Open the S3 console and empty the Amazon S3 bucket hosting the Athena Query results.
+Its name is on the output of the CloudFormation stack.
+1. Empty the Dashboard bucket, as well.
+This bucket contains a copy of the AWS Config files from the Log Archive account.
+Its name is on the output of the CloudFormation stack.
+1. On the same account, open CloudFormation and delete the stack that installed the data pipeline resources for the dashboard.
 1. Revert any manual change done on this account during setup.

 # Additional Information